boyin96/Reinforcement-Learning-Math/docs/source/gpt.rst

 Conclusion
 ----------
 GPT’s decoder-only architecture, powered by masked self-attention, enables it to generate high-quality text by leveraging contextual information effectively.
 Its autoregressive nature ensures that text is generated in a coherent and grammatically accurate manner.
 The use of multi-head self-attention allows for capturing complex dependencies, making GPT a powerful model for various NLP tasks.

-Understanding its inner workings provides valuable insights for both research and practical applications in AI-driven text generation.

 References
 --------------------